anyproto/docs/CONTRIBUTING.md

   ![Home page](<.gitbook/assets/Screenshot 2021-11-05 at 18.45.31.png>)
   ```

-- **File Storage :** Any media that is being used has to be uploaded to the [.gitbook/assets/](https://github.com/anytypeio/docs/tree/main/.gitbook/assets) folder only then can it be used inside the documentation.
+- **File Storage :** Any media has to be uploaded to the [.gitbook/assets/](https://github.com/anytypeio/docs/tree/main/.gitbook/assets) folder first.
+Only then it can be used inside the documentation.
+You may see GitBook embedding proprietary format `{% embed url=" in existing pages, you don't need to use that.

 - **File Formats :** These are the only file formats that are accepted for uploading media in the documentation.
     - **Videos :**

-      > ✔️ Use only **Mp4**
+      > ✔️ Use only **MP4**
       > ❌ No **gifs** or other formats

     - **Images :**